Gender-inclusive writing

 Instead ofUse

-Ladies and gentlemenDear attendees, Esteemed guests, Dear all
+Ladies and gentlemenDear attendees, Distinguished guests, Good morning/afternoon/evening

 Sometimes, gender is 'hidden' in compound words or fixed expressions.
-There are often excellent neutral alternatives available.
+There are often more neutral alternatives available.

 Instead ofUse